 “I am pleased that Regal, a company headquartered in Wisconsin, decided to expand its operations in Caledonia rather than in Mexico or Missouri,” said Gov. Scott Walker.
 “The strong workforce and commitment by the Village and County were all important factors in keeping these jobs in Wisconsin.”

 The tax credits will be distributed annually in direct relation to the number of jobs retained and new, full-time positions created and filled over a three-year period.

-The Village of Caledonia is expected to provide a total of $440,000 in tax increment financing assistance that was made possible through the Tax Increment District (TID) that is located in the Village of Caledonia Business Park.
+The Village of Caledonia is expected to provide a total of $440,000 in tax increment financing (TIF) assistance for the project.